 All RICS members must comply with the regulations which include, amongst others, the following:

-To have qualified, or be qualifying, as a Chartered Surveyor.
+- To have qualified, or be qualifying, as a Chartered Surveyor.
 This normally involves obtaining a degree and thereafter passing a test assessing professional competence after a minimum of two years appropriate experience supervised by a Chartered Surveyor.

 - To comply with certain Codes of Practice defining best standards including the Service Charge Code and the Lease Code;

-To join the Clients Money Protection Scheme where money is held by the firm.
+- To join the Clients Money Protection Scheme where money is held by the firm.
 This sets out and monitors strict procedures and provides insurance for clients where errors have been made;

-To abide by a formal framework for valuations known colloquially as the Red Book;
+- To abide by a formal framework for valuations known colloquially as the Red Book;

-To have proper Professional Indemnity Insurance to cover situations where negligent advice or actions occur; and
+- To have proper Professional Indemnity Insurance to cover situations where negligent advice or actions occur; and

-To have a Complaints Handling Procedure enabling aggrieved clients to implement a system of redress.
+- To have a Complaints Handling Procedure enabling aggrieved clients to implement a system of redress.

 The RICS is continually reviewing procedures to be consistent with the evolution of business practises.